department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2023-03-Initial-Decisions/research-plan.md

 **Primary criteria (must-haves)**

 We are looking for Veterans who have an open disability compensation claim.
+They must be willing to log in and share screen, which may contain personal information.
+They must have an authenticated account that they can log into.

 We would like to recruit 20 veterans.
 We would like representation from the following underrepresented groups: